 Curry County’s prescription numbers aren’t just high for Oregon.
 It’s the 74th worst county in the U.S. for opioid prescriptions.

 Opioids aren’t the only drugs doctors are prescribing, either.
 State data shows Curry County has the highest rate of benzodiazepine prescriptions, with 133 prescription fills per 1,000 residents in the first three months of 2017.
-Curry County is also the county with the second most muscle relaxant prescriptions, second-most methadone prescriptions and fourth highest non-benzodiazepine sedatives.
+Curry County is also second in muscle relaxant prescriptions, methadone prescriptions and fourth in non-benzodiazepine sedative prescriptions in the state.

 Residents of Curry County struggle with high unemployment rates – 8.6 percent as of 2015 – and relatively low income, at $35,720 per person based on 2014 data, which is the latest available.